BedrockStreaming/ApcuBundle/README.md

 Don't forget to enable the extension in your _php.ini_.

+*NB: due to an update in APCu API, from ApcuBundle v1.1.1, you must install APCu v4.0.7 or higher*

 ## Configuration

 The main configuration key is `m6web_apcu`.
 Each subkey defines a new Apcu cache service.
 These services are named `m6web_apcu + subkey`.
 For each service, several parameters can be set :